 - To obtain additional information, the FDA conducted a small sample Medical Product Safety Network (MedSun) survey of experienced surgeons who use robotically-assisted surgical devices in a variety of procedures.
 The goal was to better understand the user’s perspectives and the different challenges identified when using this type of system to perform surgery compared to conventional surgical procedures.

 - The FDA is working with professional societies to encourage training and education associated with the use of these devices.

-- The FDA routinely monitors postmarket performance of marketed devices and inspects manufacturing facilities that make the medical devices, and will continue to collect and analyze all available information regarding robotically-assisted surgical devices to better understand the risks and benefits.
-The FDA will keep the public informed if new information becomes available.
+- The FDA routinely monitors postmarket performance of marketed devices and inspects manufacturing facilities that make the medical devices and will continue to collect and analyze all available information regarding RAS devices to better understand the risks and benefits.
+The FDA will keep the public informed if significant new information becomes available.

 - November 2013 Medical Product Safety Network (MedSun) Small Sample Survey - Final Report for the da Vinci Surgical System (PDF - 134KB)